ChemeketaCS/csweb/content/courses/cs160/202020_32937/week05.md

 ## Machine Code and the Little Computer

 * Read about what machine language is: [CS160 Reader - Machine Language](http://computerscience.chemeketa.edu/cs160Reader/ProgrammingLanguages/MachineLanguages.html)
+*Just the one page this links to, not all of the Programming Languages chapter*

 * Rather than try to work with real machine language, we are going to use something called the Little Computer to see what a program is like at this level.
 [Read about the Little Computer